icculus/ControllerImage/README.md

 Run that with the "art" directory as its only command line argument.
 It will produce a "controllerimage-standard.bin" file in the current working directory.
 This is the data you pass to the library.
+It will also build other themes that can be overlayed on top of the "standard" theme; these are optional.

 The library is designed to let you add to and replace existing data with multiple files, so you can add more files that just fix things and add new